-One may agree that Privilege calls attention to a perfectly legitimate explanatory demand and still be skeptical that the argument raises any serious problem for dispositionalism-simply because they are confident that the dispositional view has the resources to meet the challenge.
+One may agree that Privilege calls attention to a perfectly legitimate explanatory demand and still be skeptical that the argument raises any serious problem for dispositionalism - simply because they are confident that the dispositional view has the resources to meet the challenge.
 In this section I will argue that there are strong reasons to believe that such trust in the dispositionalist program is misplaced.

-I shall discuss three strategies a dispositionalist can try to develop to meet the explanatory demands introduced in Section 2, starting with the least and concluding with what I take to be the most promising: the answer I am disposed_k to give is privileged because it is the right answer, the answer I am disposed_k to give is privileged because it is the answer I would give in ideal conditions, and the answer I am disposed_k to give is privileged because it is the answer I would give in standard conditions.
+I shall discuss three strategies a dispositionalist can try to develop to meet the explanatory demands introduced in section 2, starting with the least and concluding with what I take to be the most promising: the answer I am $disposed_k$ to give

-The lessons I will draw from my discussion are quite easy to generalize to other cases.
-That being said, the primary goal of this section (and, indeed, of the paper as a whole) is just to show that the challenge raised by Privilege should dispositions and only then explain the relevant normative facts in terms of the semantic facts.
+24 Commenting on a previous (and much less explicit) version of this section, a reviewer for this journal suggested that Warren may want to start by explaining semantic facts in terms of dispositions and only then explain the relevant normative facts in terms of the semantic facts.
 Just as we start by explaining thermal facts in terms of molecular motion and then we explain things like the fact that you ought not to put your hand in the boiling water in terms of thermal facts (it's scalding hot!) together with various background assumptions concerning the effects of heat on our bodies and our attitude towards these effects, it seems that Warren can start by explaining the fact that "+" refers to addition in terms of dispositions and only then go on to explain the fact that one ought to answer "12" to "7 + 5" in terms of that semantic fact together with various background assumptions concerning addition (namely that it takes the value 12 for the arguments 7 and 5) and our respect for mathematical truth.
 Now, to a certain extent, this is, of course, perfectly fine: you can definitely explain the fact that one ought to answer "12" to "7 + 5" in terms of the fact that "+" refers to addition together with the relevant background assumptions.
-The problem is that, unlike thermal (or mnestic) facts, facts about what refers to what are themselves normative in nature, in the sense that a word's referring to, say, a certain class of entities consists in the fact that it is correct to apply that word to those, and only those, entities-it is not just that if you told me that even though "rosso" refers to the red things it is not correct to call "rosse" the red things (or that even though it is correct to apply it to the red things "rosso" does not refer to the red things) I would have no idea of what you are trying to say; the point is that "rosso" seems to refer to the red things because it is correct to call "rosse" the red things but not the non-red ones (for the methodological background see, e.g., Wasserman 2018: 15-18).
+The problem is that, unlike thermal (or mnestic) facts, facts about what refers to what are themselves normative in nature, in the sense that a word's referring to, say, a certain class of entities consists in the fact that it is correct to apply that word to those, and only those, entities - it is not just that if you told me that even though "rosso" refers to the red things it is not correct to call "rosse" the red things (or that even though it is correct to apply it to the red things "rosso" does not refer to the red things) I would have no idea of what you are trying to say; the point is that "rosso" seems to refer to the red things because it is correct to call "rosse" the red things but not the non-red ones (for the methodological background see, e.g., Wasserman 2018, pp. 15-18).
 Therefore, there are normative facts concerning the use of words for which the strategy above cannot be used.
 One cannot start by explaining facts about reference in terms of dispositions and only then go on to explain the facts concerning correct use in terms of facts about reference - for facts about reference are facts concerning which applications of a word are, and which are not, correct.